 Are grooming and tacking up part of the lesson?

 Absolutely!
 Grooming and tacking up are integral parts of our lessons at In The Irons Equestrian Center.
 Each student is required to care for their assigned horse before and after riding.
 This hands-on experience not only enhances their riding skills but also teaches them essential horsemanship principles.

 Through grooming and tacking, students learn to recognize important horse mannerisms, identify signs of discomfort or injury, and safely handle horses on the ground.
 This practical knowledge not only ensures their safety but also deepens their understanding and empathy towards the needs of the horse.

 Once students have mastered these skills independently, we encourage them to arrive early to prepare their horse and are allowed to independently untack and put the horse away after the lesson.
 This fosters a sense of responsibility and ownership over their equine partner, further enriching their overall learning experience at our center.

 What should be worn to lessons?

-Wear a shirt with a collar (spaghetti straps and tank tops are not allowed) pants (breeches, jeans, stretchy pants), and a sturdy boot that covers at least the ankle with an approximately 1" heel.
-We have helmets here for you to borrow.
+For lessons at In The Irons Equestrian Center, we recommend wearing a shirt with a collar (spaghetti straps and tank tops are not allowed), pants such as breeches, jeans, or stretchy pants, and sturdy boots that cover at least the ankle with an approximately 1" heel.
+Helmets are provided for you to borrow.

-6-8 years old is the perfect time for children to begin lessons.
-However, if you have a really horse crazy kid, we are open to teaching an attentive 5 year old.
+The ideal age for children to begin lessons is typically between 6 and 8 years old.
+However, if you have a particularly horse-crazy kid, we are open to teaching an attentive 5-year-old.